UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-notebooks.md

 R Studio has a quick reference guide to common markdown formatting codes.
 This can be found under "Help", "Markdown quick reference".
 There is also a more comprehensive cheat sheet under the help menu, and an even more comprehensive reference guide.

-[LaTeX equations](https://en.wikibooks.org/wiki/LaTeX/Mathematics) can be included in the your notebook as follows:
+[LaTeX equations](https://en.wikibooks.org/wiki/LaTeX/Mathematics) can be included in your notebook as follows:

 <pre>
 $$a=\pi r^2$$